milvus-io/milvus/docs/design_docs/segcore/segment_growing.md

 ### ConcurrentVector

 This is a column data storage that can be inserted concurrently.
-It is composed of multi data chunks.
+It is composed of multi-data chunks.

 1. After`grow_to_at_least(size)` called, reserve space no less than `size`
 2. `set_data_raw(element_offset, source, element_count)` point source to continuous piece of data